-While playing a vital role in the triumphant Under-23s side, Williams was also an unused substitutes for a handful of first-team games towards the end of the 2016/17 campaign.
+While playing a vital role in the Under-23s side that won the inaugural Premier League 2 title, Williams was also an unused substitutes for a handful of first-team games towards the end of the 2016/17 campaign.

 In July 2017, Williams signed for Barnsley on a season-long loan, and went on to gain valuable first-team experience in the Championship.
 He made 34 appearances for the Yorkshire side and netted his first professional goal - in spectacular style - against Burton Albion in October.
 Williams' stunning 30-yard strike won the Championship's goal of the month prize.

 In August 2018, Williams joined Championship outfit Bolton Wanderers for the remainder of the 2018-19 campaign.

 Contracted until: June 2020

 Please note, not all competitions are listed on this page.
 In some cases, this may result in a discrepancy between the displayed

 totals for appearances and goals.